zkanda/zkanda.github.io/content/tech/18-golang-dynamic-type-in-json-field.md

 +++

 We had an experience where the type of a field change base on certain conditions.
-We think this is really bad but we have to support it somehow.
+We think this is bad, but we have to support it.
 Here's how.

 You'll have to specify the field type as an interface.